apache/spark/docs/sql-data-sources-avro.md

   <tr>
     <td><code>avroSchema</code></td>
     <td>None</td>
-    <td>Optional Avro schema provided by an user in JSON format.
+    <td>Optional Avro schema provided by a user in JSON format.
 The date type and naming of record fields
     should match the input Avro data or Catalyst data, otherwise the read/write action will fail.</td>
     <td>read and write</td>
   </tr>